-This course introduces documentation, recordkeeping and office communications.
-Emphasis is placed on accuracy, confidentiality and concise written communication.
+This course introduces documentation, recordkeeping, and office communications.
+Emphasis is placed on accuracy, confidentiality, and concise written communication.
 Students create original documents, transcribe patient histories and chart notes and gain proficiency in medical documentation.
-This is a blended course 3.5 Credit Hours are presented.
-2.5 Credit Hours
+This is a blended course 3.5 Credit Hours